 The role of the saxophone in rock music

 Why would one choose the sax?

 The sax is traditionally used in jazz music.
 Rock is more characterised by the use of amplified instruments (electric guitar, bass, microphones for the voice…).
 But, the power of the sax and its specific timbre make it a notable addition to some huge hits.
-Who never looked forward to the sax solo of a Pink Floyd song?
-This particular sound, warm but sometimes very bright and almost strident makes some songs very recognizable, and therefore it was used by some bands searching for novelty or originality for songs that would have been quite boring without the intervention of an intense sax solo.
+Who never looked forward to the sax solo in a Pink Floyd song?
+This particular sound, warm but sometimes very bright and almost strident makes some songs very recognizable, and therefore it was used by bands searching for novelty or originality in songs that would have been quite boring without the intervention of an intense sax solo.

 Famous rock saxophonists

 Who would dare to tell Bobby Keys that the sax is no rock instrument?
 Set your long hair free and practice your best moves, the sax goes out of the jazz clubs muffled atmosphere and jumps on stage, with famous names like Clarence Clemons (who played with Bruce Springsteen), or John Helliwell (who went on tour with Supertramp).
 Dick Parry or Scott Page and their gigs with Pink Floyd also are high calibre individuals in this genre.